ankaAR/bestiario5e/_creatures/deathlock-wight-a.md

 1/day each:fear, hold person, misty step

-***Sunlight Sensitivity.*** While in sunlight, the wight has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+***Sunlight Sensitivity.*** While in sunlight, the wight has disadvantage on attack rolls, as well as en tiradas de Sabiduría (Percepción) that rely on sight.

 ### Acciones